cpy-dev/tcp-speed-test/README.md

 	$ ./tcp-speed-test

+If you want, you can build a compiled executable for your machine following the procedure:

+	$ python3 -m pip install pyinstaller && pyinstaller --onefile tcp-speed-test && mv ./dist/tcp-speed-test . && rm -rf build dist tcp-speed-test.spec

 ## DISCLAIMER
 This tool tests speed on local machine, so the resultant speed depends on both your network's and devices's capabilities